-This new way of funding is ideal for disasters such as drought, cyclones or floods.
+This new way of funding is ideal for disasters such as food insecurity caused by drought, cyclones or floods.
 It is possible to predict these months in advance, so funding can be put in place before they happen.
 This means that humanitarian assistance comes as soon as it is needed.

-We are currently using ARC Replica in Senegal and Zimbabwe.
+We are currently using ARC Replica in Senegal, Somalia and Zimbabwe.

 How it works

 African Union’s member states can purchase “parametric” insurance policies from ARC Ltd. This type of policy makes pre-specified payouts when pre-agreed scientific triggers are met.